un-loop/PollProject/instructions/PART4.md

 like [bootsrap](https://getbootstrap.com/) or [material-ui](https://material-ui.com/) that supports modals.
 Also, we should check whether a technology already exists before allowing one to be added.
 If it exists, we should display a message.
 This message, we think, can be inline and shown in red below the input box.

-**bonus styling**: use [css transitions](https://www.w3schools.com/css/css3_transitions.asp) to "slide" the error message in.
+**bonus styling**: use [css transitions](https://www.w3schools.com/css/css3_transitions.asp) to "slide" the error message in isntead of using a modal.
 Have the error message component have a background and border so that is stands out from the remainder of the app.
 Add an icon or "x" to allow the message to be dismissed.

 [Let us know](https://github.com/un-loop/PollProject/blob/master/instructions/PART5.md) when you are done.